Safe online purchases

 If you make on online purchase from a non-EU country, the product does not necessarily comply with the product safety regulations in force in the EU and Finland.
 The safety performance of the product may significantly deviate from the product safety regulations in force in the EU, as the manufacturer of the product may not have intended the product to be sold in the EU.
 Products sold online may also include products that have been withdrawn from the market somewhere in the world due to their dangerousness.
 Read more about product safety on the Finnish Safety and Chemicals Agency’s (Tukes) website.

 Before the purchase, please check OECD’s portal on product recalls to establish whether the product has been withdrawn from the market somewhere in the world due to safety concerns.
-You can also check the Market supervision register of the Finnish Chemicals and Safety Agency (in Finnish) for possible sales limitations concerning the product in Finland.
+You can also check the website Dangerous goods (in Finnish) for possible sales and marketing limitations concerning the product in Finland.

 Consumer rights may differ between EU countries.
 Consumer rights in countries outside the EU can be different from the rights of Finnish consumers.
 Product safety requirements also vary, as the legal protection of consumers in the EU and in Finland is different from the protection in, for example, Asian countries.